Sarah-1331/guimods/readme.md

 🗑️ Uninstall / Reset

-To remove the custom overlay and revert to the original status bar:
+To remove the custom overlay and revert to the original wigets: